Content

 If you’re eligible, your provider will write you a prescription for a GLP-1 medication or an oral weight loss medication.
 You’ll need to visit a pharmacy to get your prescription filled or have your medication delivered.

-• But know that connecting with a weight loss doctor online is a great option for folks who want to save time, avoid leaving home, and get ongoing access to weight loss support services.
+But know that connecting with a weight loss clinician online is a great option for folks who want to save time, avoid leaving home, and get ongoing access to weight loss support services.

-If you’re ready to get started, take our free online weight loss assessment to find out whether you’re a good candidate for weight loss medication.
+If you’re ready to get started, take our free online weight loss assessment to find out whether you may be eligible for weight loss medication.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.